 - Money obtained by money laundering.
 For example, smuggling, drug trade, extortion, kidnapping, fraud.

 - They use money laundering methods in order to use these illegally earned money more easily.

 THE FATF - Financial Action Task Force

 FATF (Financial Action Task Force) on the Prevention of Money Laundering was established in 1989 by G-7 countries.
 Comprising 35 countries and two regional organizations, FATF is working to combat money laundering and terrorism financing by creating standardized processes to stop threats to the international financial system.
 Terrorists can infiltrate the financial system of countries with weak controls.
 It is difficult to hide the financing of terrorism by establishing standard procedures.
 The FATF Standards require countries to take legal measures to ensure that the terrorism financing crime, which covers all elements stipulated by the Terrorism Financing Convention, is punished as a separate crime.
-Moreover, the FATF Standards reflect the measures created to counteract money laundering and ensure the implementation of preventive measures by the private sector.
+Moreover, the FATF Standards reflect the measures created to counteract money laundering and ensure the private sector's implementation of preventive measures.